![]() |

 asked to give a talk and demonstration of the serpent at the National Music Museum (formerly the Shrine to Music Museum) in Vermillion, South Dakota.
 This trip was

-quite nice as I was able to try a number of the museum's instruments including the two ophicleides pictured here.
+especially nice as I was able to try a number of the museum's instruments including the two ophicleides pictured here.

 |